 On 17 March we confirmed that, for an initial period of three months, we'd introduced significant flexibility to reflect current circumstances in how we manage that support.

-This has since been extended until the end of September, and this end date will be reviewed again later in the year.
+This has since been extended until the end of the financial year (31 March 2021).

 We know that: